Dries to a soft natural-matte that blurs pores and resists sweat and humidity—buildable coverage that stays flexible, not cakey.

 - Looks natural up close

-- Light coverage may not satisfy if you want more correction
+- Light coverage may not be enough if you want more correction

 - Needs quick blending as it sets